-Typically a fairly overlooked category, help and support are pretty important for software purchases (especially on products in the triple digits of cost).
+Typically, a fairly overlooked category, help & support are pretty important for software purchases (especially on products in the triple digits of cost).
 With Exposure X6, I was very pleasantly surprised.

 The Help window in the program itself opens up a webpage with a slew of tutorials, all opening into beautiful blog posts with detailed explanations and helpful videos.

 Support offers several methods of getting in touch with the team behind Exposure X6, making solving issues fairly easy and less stressful than comparable software support teams.
 You can be assured that they will get back to you in a timely manner!

 Exposure X6 Alternatives